pemistahl/lingua-py/README.md

 the texts you want to classify you can almost always rule out certain languages as impossible or unlikely to occur.

-### 11.6 Single language mode
+### 11.6 Single-language mode

-If you build a `LanguageDetector` from one language only it will operate in single language mode.
+If you build a `LanguageDetector` from one language only it will operate in single-language mode.
 This means the detector will try to find out whether a given text has been written in the given language or not.
 If not, then `None` will be returned, otherwise the given language.

-In single language mode, the detector decides based on a set of unique and most common n-grams which have been collected beforehand for every supported language.
+In single-language mode, the detector decides based on a set of unique and most common n-grams which have been collected beforehand for every supported language.
 It turns out that unique and most common n-grams help to improve accuracy in low accuracy mode, so they are used for that mode as well.
 In high accuracy mode, however, they do not make a significant difference, that's why they are left out.